 Useful in the management of pruritus due to allergic conditions such as chronic urticaria and atopic and contact dermatoses, and in histamine-mediated pruritus.

+As a sedative when used as premedication and following general anesthesia, hydroxyzine may potentiate meperidine and barbiturates, so their use in pre-anesthetic adjunctive therapy should be modified on an individual basis.
 Atropine and other belladonna alkaloids are not affected by the drug.
 Hydroxyzine is not known to interfere with the action of digitalis in any way and it may be used concurrently with this agent.

 The effectiveness of hydroxyzine as an antianxiety agent for long term use, that is more than 4 months, has not been assessed by systematic clinical studies.
 The physician should reassess periodically the usefulness of the drug for the individual patient.

-Hydroxyzine, when administered to the pregnant mouse, rat and rabbit, induced fetal abnormalities in the rat and mouse at doses substantially above the human therapeutic range.
+Hydroxyzine, when administered to the pregnant mouse, rat, and rabbit, induced fetal abnormalities in the rat and mouse at doses substantially above the human therapeutic range.
 Clinical data in human beings are inadequate to establish safety in early pregnancy.
 Until such data are available, hydroxyzine is contraindicated in early pregnancy.

-Hydroxyzine is contraindicated for patients who have shown a previous hypersensitive to any component of this medication.
+Hydroxyzine is contraindicated for patients who have shown a previous hypersensitivity to it.

 THE POTENTIATING ACTION OF HYDROXYZINE MUST BE CONSIDERED WHEN THE DRUG IS USED IN CONJUNCTION WITH CENTRAL NERVOUS SYSTEM DEPRESSANTS SUCH AS NARCOTICS, NON-NARCOTIC ANALGESICS AND BARBITURATES.
-Therefore, when central nervous system depressants are administered concomitantly with hydroxyzine their dosage should be reduced.
+Therefore, when central nervous system depressants are administered concomitantly with hydroxyzine, their dosage should be reduced.

 Since drowsiness may occur with use of this drug, patients should be warned of this possibility and cautioned against driving a car or operating dangerous machinery while taking hydroxyzine.
 Patients should be advised against the simultaneous use of other CNS depressant drugs, and cautioned that the effect of alcohol may be increased.

-Geriatric Use: A determination has not been made whether controlled clinical studies of hydroxyzine hydrochloride included sufficient numbers of subjects aged 65 and over to define a difference in response from younger subjects.
+A determination has not been made whether controlled clinical studies of hydroxyzine included sufficient numbers of subjects aged 65 and over to define a difference in response from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.

-The extent of renal excretion of hydroxyzine hydrochloride has not been determined.
+The extent of renal excretion of hydroxyzine has not been determined.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selections.